MiguelMachado-dev/disc-go-bot/README.md

 - Respond to `ping` command.
 - Send a random cat image with the `meow` command.
-- Send a random dog image with the `auau` command.
 - Send a random bird image with the `birb` command.
 - Periodically update a voice channel's name with the current number of Guilty Gear STRIVE players.